Pop rap: History

-In the 1980s, rap artists including Run DMC and LL Cool J set up the blueprints and origins of pop rap as they suddenly broke into the mainstream.
-LL Cool J has been described as the very first "pop rapper" in history, when he rose to prominence on his 1985 debut album Radio.
-MTV has described LL Cool J's 1987 single "I Need Love" as "one of the first pop rap crossover hits".
+In the 1980s, rap artists including Run-DMC and LL Cool J set up the blueprints and origins of pop rap as they suddenly broke into the mainstream.
+LL Cool J has been described as the first "pop rapper" in history, when he rose to prominence on his 1985 debut album Radio.
+Paramount-owned music video channel MTV has described LL Cool J's 1987 single "I Need Love" as "one of the first pop rap crossover hits".
 Later, rap artists such as Tone Loc, Young MC, and Fresh Prince then made party tunes and used their storytelling abilities as they became popular.
 During the 1990s, pop rap began to expand even more as hip hop music also began to connect strongly with dance music and R&B.

-In the early 1990s, MC Hammer and Vanilla Ice broke into the mainstream with songs like "U Can't Touch This" and "Ice Ice Baby", respectively.
-They caused pop rap to be "derided (and, occasionally, taken to court) for its willingness to borrow" from well-known hit singles.
+In the early 1990s, MC Hammer and Vanilla Ice broke into the mainstream with songs such as "U Can't Touch This" and "Ice Ice Baby", respectively, but the two sampled from both songs of the 1980s.
+They caused pop rap to be "derided (and, occasionally, taken to court) for its willingness to borrow" from best-known hit singles.
 Another important moment was the remix of Mariah Carey's 1995 song "Fantasy" with Ol' Dirty Bastard.

 By the end of the 1990s and early 2000s, rappers such as Ja Rule fused gangsta rap themes with 1980s pop and soul elements; pop rap was dominated by many artists.
+It then went back into the mainstream with the success of the Black Eyed Peas who had smash singles such as "Where Is the Love?"
+(2003) from their breakthrough album Elephunk.

-It then went back into the mainstream with the success of the Black Eyed Peas who had smash singles such as "Where Is the Love?" from their Elephunk album.
-During the late 2000s and early 2010s, many pop rap artists had emerged such as Drake, will.i.am from The Black Eyed Peas, Flo Rida, Pitbull, LMFAO, B.o.B, Nicki Minaj, Macklemore and Wiz Khalifa.
+During the late 2000s and early 2010s, many rap artists who used pop rap in their music had emerged such as Nicki Minaj, Drake, will.i.am from the Black Eyed Peas, LMFAO, Illslick, Flo Rida, Pitbull and Wiz Khalifa.

 Social acceptance

-Most people who listen to pop rap do not call it pop rap, and consider it as rap.
-When Spotify introduced the pop rap category in 2019, Twitter users were confused as to what this 'new' genre suggested.
+Most people who listen to pop rap do not call it pop rap, and simply consider it rap.
+When Spotify introduced the pop rap category in 2019, Twitter users were confused as to what this "new" genre suggested.
 Some users were even bewildered when Spotify classified the genre for its users and suggested that they listen to pop rap.
-Popular American rapper LL Cool J did not embrace the idea of labeling him as the "forefather of pop rap" and tweeted about it in April 2021.
+Popular hip-hop rapper LL Cool J did not embrace the idea of labeling him as the "forefather of pop rap" and tweeted about it in April 2021.